- What is Christianity?

 Go to next tab: Next Steps

-If you have taken that very simple but massive step we want to say: We are delighted and thrilled for you, welcome into God’s family, and the adventure starts here!
+Next stepsYou may have prayed the suggested prayer, or your own prayer.
+If you have taken that very simple but massive step, then we are delighted and thrilled for you.
+Welcome into God’s family – the adventure starts here!

 Can we ask you to do 4 things:

 - Contact us to let us know about your new faith.
 We would like to pray for you and send you some useful information.